-You may be surprised to know that the attic is one area of your home that can actually provide significant energy savings.
+You may be surprised to learn that the attic is one part of your home that can actually provide significant energy savings.
 Without the adequate amount of attic insulation in place to hold the air in your home, the money you’ve invested in utility bills might as well be tossed out the window, or more specifically...out the roof.

 Why Insulating Your Attic Matters

 You may be examining how an area that is only used for storage purposes can be so essential to your home’s energy efficiency.
 Proper attic insulation and ventilation play important roles in controlling the temperature and complete comfort level in your home throughout the year.
 Attic insulation is a critical component of keeping cool air in your home during the hot months and warm air in your home throughout the heating season.

 If air is escaping through your attic, your HVAC system has to operate longer to heat or cool your home, requiring more energy.
 Installing additional or higher quality attic insulation will help in keeping the air in the home and stop your heating/cooling system from having to run as long or as often, saving energy and money by lowering your utility bills.
 Cost savings differ based on a variety of factors, like residents’ habits, whether you have a smart thermostat, and the type of heating/cooling system you have.
 In general, it is estimated that homeowners can save up to 20% on energy bills with the adequate amount of attic insulation.
 No matter where you live in North America, proper attic insulation helps in reducing the general wear and tear on your heating and cooling system.

 Now that you understand the importance of a properly insulated attic, you may be considering what type of attic insulation is best for your home.